flodri/RGBA-Formats-Converter/README.txt

 here is my discord server : https://discord.gg/gbEdcxW

 Changelog :
-0.3 (09/09/2020)
+0.4 (10/11/2020)
+  - fixed a bug where it would not detec file outside of propage mode
+  - checked options so that by default it's setup to convert a whole mc ressource pack 0.3 (09/09/2020)
   - you can now choose source and target folder with the "..." buttons
   - A warning box is displayed when the conversion finish successfully